February 24, 2022

-Join Aperture magazine and the Lucas Museum of Narrative Art for the final event in a series of online public programs that accompany the winter issue of Aperture, “Latinx,” where photographers, historians, and writers reflect on imagery that celebrates the dynamic visions of Latinx people across the United States.
-In a conversation introduced by Pilar Tompkins Rivas (guest editor of the “Latinx” issue of Aperture, and chief curator and deputy director of curatorial and collections at the Lucas Museum) and moderated by professor and writer Jesse Alemán, artists Sofía Córdova, Ken Gonzales-Day, and Perla de León reflect on the importance of narrative art, storytelling, and the role archives play in documenting forgotten histories.
+Aperture magazine and the Lucas Museum of Narrative Art presented this final event in a series of online public programs that accompanied the winter 2022 issue of Aperture, “Latinx,” where photographers, historians, and writers reflected on imagery that celebrates the dynamic visions of Latinx people across the United States.
+In a conversation introduced by Pilar Tompkins Rivas (guest editor of the “Latinx” issue of Aperture, and chief curator and deputy director of curatorial and collections at the Lucas Museum) and moderated by professor and writer Jesse Alemán, artists Sofía Córdova, Ken Gonzales-Day, and Perla de León reflected on the importance of narrative art, storytelling, and the role archives play in documenting forgotten histories.

-Read Pilar Tompkin Rivas's essay "What Can Photographs Tell Us about Latinx Identity in the US?" in the current issue of Aperture.
+Read Pilar Tompkin Rivas's essay "What Can Photographs Tell Us about Latinx Identity in the US?" in Aperture.

 Pilar Tompkins Rivas is chief curator and deputy director of curatorial and collections at the Lucas Museum of Narrative Art.
 Previously, she was director of the Vincent Price Art Museum (VPAM) at East Los Angeles College, where she spearheaded partnerships between the museum and the Smithsonian, Los Angeles County Museum of Art (LACMA), and Huntington Library, Art Museum, and Botanical Gardens; she also launched diversity pipeline programs, including a museum studies certificate program.
 Prior to her tenure at VPAM, Tompkins Rivas served as coordinator of curatorial initiatives at LACMA, codirecting the institution’s UCLA-LACMA Art History Practicum Initiative and the Andrew W. Mellon Undergraduate Curatorial Fellowship Program, in addition to cocurating exhibitions in partnership with the Getty’s Pacific Standard Time: LA/LA initiative.
 Tompkins Rivas has also served as curator and director of artist-in-residence programs at 18th Street Arts Center, Santa Monica; arts project coordinator at the UCLA Chicano Studies Research Center; and curator at the Claremont Museum of Art, California.